 Garnet Hill Loop Trail is a 8.3 mile heavily trafficked loop trail located near Yellowstone National Park, Wyoming that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.

 This is a loop trail approximately 10 miles long, depending on the starting trailhead.
 The trail loops around Garnet Hill in Yellowstone Park, along Yellowstone River, and goes through a meadow near Tower Junction.
 Wildlife and beautiful scenery are the highlights of this moderate trail.
 The trail has two trailheads: (1) at the Hellroaring Trailhead just west of Floating Island Lake, and (2) at Tower Junction.
 The trail loops around Garnet Hill and meanders next to Yellowstone River.
 If one starts at the Hellroaring Trailhead, there is a significant 500-foot elevation gain near that trailhead.
 The elevation gain is about 400 feet if only using the Tower Junction Trailhead and is more gradual than the other.
 If one is moving counter-clockwise on the trail and is at Tower Junction, follow the road to Cooke City about 0.2 miles to find the other half of the trail.
 Conversely, if one is hiking clockwise on the trail and meets the road to Cooke City, walk south along the road toward the intersection to find the other half of the trail.
 The loop is abundant with wildlife and there are plenty of hikers too.